aclark4life/pelican-blog/content/plock-rocks.rst

 What is Plock, really?
 --------------------------------

 OK now it's time to explain Plock.
-Plock is a thing:
+Plock is something:

 - you **install from PyPI** via ``pip install plock``.
 "Pip installs packages.
 Plock installs Plone."
 - you use to **install Plone** without having to know about tarballs or Buildout.